 How Implants Sometimes Move out of Position

 After a breast augmentation surgery, there is always the risk that breast implants can displace or move from their original position, due to gravity, capsular contracture, muscle pull, the forces of healing, or the weight of the implant.
 This may happen immediately after breast augmentation surgery or months later.
-Dr. Vennemeyer and Dr. Loftus provide information on the risks of displaced or moving breast implants, descriptions of what implant displacement resembles and what to consider before having breast augmentation surgery.
+Dr. Loftus provides information on the risks of displaced or moving breast implants, descriptions of what implant displacement resembles and what to consider before having breast augmentation surgery.

 After breast augmentation surgery, breast implant displacement may occur.
 Interestingly, the nipple will point the direction opposite from where the implant has displaced.
 For example, if the implant moves upward, the nipple will appear to point downward (see Figure a).
 Also, if the implant is displaced toward your breastbone, the nipple will appear to point outward, toward your armpit (see Figure b).
 Significant implant displacement can compromise the natural appearance of your breasts and can require an operation to re-center the breast implant.
 Due to the forces of gravity, it is much easier to fix an implant which has displaced upward than an implant which has displaced downward.
 Efforts to raise low breast implants are particularly confounded when the implant is very large.
 Hence, a larger implant which has displaced downward is much more difficult to fix than a small implant that has displaced downward or a large implant that has displaced upward.